-Chocolate Pistachio Bundt Cake
+Chocolate Pistachio Bundt Cake with Pudding Mix

 a slice of chocolate pistachio bundt cake in front of the cake on a stand

-Pistachio Chocolate Bundt Cake
+What Makes This Pistachio Chocolate Bundt Cake Special

 Recipe Ingredients

 There are some unique ingredients to this recipe.
-This is definitely a homemade creation.
+This is a homemade creation.
 Here’s what you need:

 chocolate pistachio bundt cake ingredients